 - Saint Xavier University Award for a faculty member

 - Sister Isidore Perrigo, R.S.M.
 Award for a staff member

 - Mother Paulita Morris, R.S.M.
 Award for a student

 Award recipients are selected by committees of their peers from nominations submitted by members of the University community.
 The annual awards presentation ceremony, attended by family members and other guests of each recipient, as well as by members of the University community, is the centerpiece of each Mission Day and is followed by a congratulatory reception.

-Coordinated by the Office for Mission and Heritage, Mission Day complements two other all-University observances -- Mercy Day in September and Founders' Day in December.
+Coordinated by the Office for Mission Integration and Mercy Heritage, Mission Day complements two other all-University traditions -- Mercy Day in September and Founders' Day in December.
 All three annual events enrich the University community by attending to the essentials of SXU's Catholic identity, Mercy heritage and educational mission.